 Based on post-match interviews, it appears they’re going to go with the angle that Kenny wired the ring himself and did an awful job doing so.
 Even the owner of the company, Tony Khan, threw Kenny under the bus for that blunder.
 But then he went on to ask what the fans actually expected.
 Obviously they had to keep it safe, did we really expect Jon Moxley to blow up?
 No. No we didn’t.
 There’s a million ways they could’ve done this ending without alienating the fans.
 Here’s one I just thought of off the top of my head:

 The match goes on the extra 6 minutes.
 The Good Brothers don’t come out.
 There’s one or two extra spots and the rest of the time could’ve been filled with brooding and recovering.
 The crowd would still be invested.
 That’s the bare minimum.
 Once the timer gets down to 30 seconds, Moxley starts panicking.
 He doesn’t know what to expect.
 Kenny, on the other hand, wired it himself and knew it was a dud.
 He uses that to his advantage and takes the distracted Moxley and gives him another One-Winged Angel onto a chair, one, two, three.

 Not only is that a cleaner finish, it’s one that nobody can be mad about.
-Omega still wins in heel fashion, the safe bomb has a purpose and the show ends with nobody looking stupid.
+Omega still wins in heel fashion, the safe bomb has a purpose and the show ends without anybody looking stupid.
 At the end of the day, this match told a good story, but nobody is going to remember that.
 Instead, they’re going to remember that Moxley got screwed and Tony Khan hired Gillberg’s pyro team to rig the ring.
-How this is going to play out in the grand scheme of things, we have no idea.
+We have no idea how this is going to play out in the grand scheme of things.
 But for a company that takes pride in learning from other’s mistakes, they made the biggest mistake of all.
 They attempted a 3 million point combo at Downhill Jam.
 Those silly bastards.